 This involves a sharing of information in relation to our pupil’s academic performance, ability, learning style and any special needs they may have.
 We share this information with your child’s post-primary school in order to ensure that our pupils have their best possible start in Second-Level.

-A new feature of this since last year, is the completion of the parent and pupil profiles.
+A new feature of this, is the completion of the parent and pupil passport.
 This gives parents and pupils an opportunity to introduce themselves to their new post primary school ahead of transferring in September.
 We will send these home separately in the coming weeks.

 Developing links with post-primary